liviudnicoara/gap/README.md

 ### Configuration
 Go App Pool can be configured using environment variables.
 Here are the available configuration options:

-GAP_BASE_WORKERS: The number of base worker goroutines that will be active while your application is running
+`GAP_BASE_WORKERS`: The number of base worker goroutines that will be active while your application is running.
+Defaults to `100`.

-GAP_MAX_WORKERS: The maximum number of worker goroutines.
-Temporary workers will be created during high load and removed after an idle time
+`GAP_MAX_WORKERS`: The maximum number of worker goroutines.
+Temporary workers will be created during high load and removed after an idle time.
+Defaults to `1000`.

-GAP_WORKER_TIMEOUT: The timeout for temporary worker goroutines (default: "10s").
+`GAP_WORKER_TIMEOUT`: The timeout for temporary worker goroutines  Defaults to `1s`.

 ### Examples
 For code examples and advanced usage, please refer to the examples directory.